huwg59/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    * Drive DC 100 with EtherCAT comms and BLDC motor with Hall sensor encoding
    * Drive DC 100 with EtherCAT comms and BLDC motor with Quadrature encoder and Hall sensor encoding

-For information on assembling the hardware, see the Hardware Quick Start Guide.
+For information on assembling the SOMANET hardware modules, see the Hardware Quick Start Guide.

+For information on connecting the motor, see the Connecting Motor Guide.

 The software modules available for the kit include: